Authority: Executive Vice Chancellor and Provost

 5. Standards for Associate Professor with Tenure

-Faculty should have developed program(s) based on their Statement of Mutual Expectations that are yielding demonstrably positive results, and should be known and respected by local and national peers for their professional competence.
+Faculty should have developed program(s) based on their Statement of Faculty Responsibility that are yielding demonstrably positive results, and should be known and respected by local and national peers for their professional competence.
 At a minimum the promotion with tenure will require:

 5.1.
 Recognized ability and potential for distinction in teaching, independent research, extension, and/or scholarly activity or germane creative activity.